Creamy quinoa jalapeño poppers topped with smoky chipotle coconut bacon. So dreamy! And the perfect appetizer for game day.

 Assembly

-- in Eight 3-4" long green jalapeños cut half lengthwise with seeds/septums scooped out
+- Eight 4-inch long green jalapeños, cut in half lengthwise with seeds/septums scooped out

 - 2 teaspoons cornmeal